shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “But I want to keep him.”
 Reesu leaned up against Gra, clasped her hands together, opened her eyes wide, and gave him a big pouty face.
 “Pweeease?”

-Gra rolled his eyes, and looked at Shank.
+Gra rolled his eyes and looked at Shank.
 “I don’t know.”

 “Pwetty pwease?”

 Gra rubbed his forehead.
-“Well I guess the kobold cave *does* need one of us to check in on them.
+“Well, I guess the kobold cave *does* need one of us to check in on them.
 This mission is taking longer than exp—”

 “Oh thank you!
 Thank you!”
 Reesu gave Gra a big ole’ squeeze hug, popping his eyes halfway out.